|Data collection||Death Registrations|

 Coherence and comparability

 Avoidable mortality statistics are based on death registrations data.
 We hold data for England and Wales and data for Scotland and Northern Ireland are supplied by the National Records of Scotland (NRS) and Northern Ireland Statistics and Research Agency (NISRA), respectively.
-NRS and NISRA produce annual updates on number of avoidable deaths using the same definition as ONS.
+NRS and NISRA produce annual updates on the number of avoidable deaths using the same definition as the Office for National Statistics (ONS).

 Accessibility and clarity